Internship ++ Volunteer ++ Ghana

 All volunteer projects are located in Ho, which is about another 4 hour bus drive from Accra.
 If your flight arrives at night, you will need to stay in a hotel close to the airport and then can depart the next day to Ho.
 We know, you are excited and would like to head to your volunteer house as soon as possible.
 We also know, that we have mentioned how safe Ghana is.
 However, travelling at night is never recommended, especially when it’s your first time in a new country!

 For the entry to Ghana, a passport which is valid the next 6 months, is required.
 You should consider that a visa is obligatory.
 Even though the Ghanaian consulate issued a visa valid for more than 2 months, the validity will be shortened automatically to 60 days when entering the country.
 An extension should be requested in time at the Immigration Service in Accra.

-The Department of Foreign Affairs recommends an immunisation protection against diphtheria, pertussis, tetanus, mumps, measles, rubella and influenza.
+The Department of Foreign Affairs recommends an immunization protection against diphtheria, pertussis, tetanus, mumps, measles, rubella and influenza.
 If you consider to stay longer or plan to travel further, you should also get a vaccination against hepatitis A and B, hydrophobia and typhus, meningitis ACWY.
 Moreover, a yellow fever vaccination is strictly required.
 Further information can be found on the website of the Department of Foreign Affairs, at the appropriate country information for Ghana.